openmc-dev/openmc/docs/source/usersguide/plots.rst

    .. image:: ../_images/hexlat_anim.gif
      :width: 200px

+The :class:`openmc.ProjectionPlot` class also produces 3D visualizations of OpenMC geometries without voxelization, but is intended to show the inside of a model using wireframing of cell or material boundaries in addition to cell coloring based on path length of camera rays through the model.
+The coloring in these plots is a bit like turning the model into partially transparent colored glass that can be seen through, without any refractive effects.
+This is called volume rendering.
+The colors are specified in exactly the same interface employed by slice plots.

+Similar to Phong plots, these use the native ray tracing capabilities within OpenMC, so any geometry in which particles successfully run without overlaps or leaks will work with projection plots.

 The :class:`openmc.ProjectionPlot` class presents an alternative method of producing 3D visualizations of OpenMC geometries.
 It was developed to overcome